 Mission & Vision

-Our Mission: We advance the theory and practice of protecting the social internet, powered by our community of integrity professionals.
+Our Mission: We advance the theory and practice of protecting the digital information ecosystem, powered by our community of integrity professionals.

-Our Vision: The social internet should help individuals, societies, and democracies thrive.
+Our Vision: The digital information ecosystem should help individuals, societies, and democracies thrive.

 Read our Code of Conduct